brechtdv/EQ5D.be/README.md

 The population norms are based on the EQ-5D-5L results in the [Belgian Health Interview Survey 2013 & 2018](https://his.wiv-isp.be/SitePages/Home.aspx).

+Details about the statistical estimation of the population norms is available via https://github.com/brechtdv/popnorms/.

 #### Available functions

 Index values